Wishes Registered. Wishes Honored.

-Health Current’s intent in managing the healthcare directives registry is not just to meet all required technical criteria, but to comprehensively change the state’s paradigm for creating, capturing and retrieving advance directives (AD).
-The Arizona Healthcare Directives Registry (AzHDR) is designed to achieve the goal of meeting patients’ end-of-life healthcare wishes by providing seamless access to advance directives across the continuum of care.
+Health Current’s management of the registry is not just to meet all required technical criteria, but to comprehensively change the state’s paradigm for creating, capturing and retrieving advance directives.
+The AzHDR is designed to help honor patients’ end-of-life healthcare wishes by providing seamless access to advance directives across the continuum of care.
 The new secure online AzHDR provides a safe place to store and make accessible Arizonans’ advance directive documents so end-of-life care will be guided by their wishes.

-The COVID-19 pandemic has illuminated the critical importance of ensuring individuals have made their personal values and end-of-life wishes known and readily available.
+The COVID-19 pandemic has illuminated the critical importance of ensuring individuals have made their personal values and end-of-life preferences known and readily available.
 In response to being asked for her perspective, one emergency room physician stated, “I really wanted to bring awareness to some important topics that haven’t been well covered in the media, which are really being highlighted by this crisis, and that is advance care planning and for people to start thinking about what they would want done if they become acutely ill.”